 While it might be fun to end the engagement session completely soaked, it's not what most people have in mind for their wedding portraits!
-If it rains on the wedding day, it might seem like the only choice is to stay inside, but a lot of brides envisioned an outdoor ceremony and outdoor portraits for their wedding day.
+A lot of brides envision an outdoor ceremony and outdoor portraits for their wedding day, and if it rains on the wedding day, it might seem like the only choice is to stay inside.
 Here are some tips for wedding day portraits in the rain:

-1. Umbrellas - This is a must for rainy wedding days so we don't have to stay indoors the entire day!
-I recommend the golf size black umbrellas or the clear ones.
+1. Umbrellas - This is a must for rainy wedding days, so we don't have to stay indoors the entire day!
+If rain is in the forecast, I have a few clear umbrellas that we can use for portraits, but I recommend buying a few really big golf size umbrellas to help people get from the car to the building or across the lawn.
 You'll want enough for the entire bridal party or at least one per bridal party couple.

-2. Backup footwear - Wear rain boots instead of your pretty bridal shoes.
+2. Backup footwear - Even if it's not rainy while we take pictures, the ground might be really wet and soft, so I recommend wearing rain boots instead of your pretty bridal shoes.
 We don't have to show them in the pictures if you don't want to.

 3. Have a helper - If the groom holds the umbrella and you hold up the skirt of your dress, you'll probably need someone to carry your bouquet or help if you have a long veil.

-We won't let a little rain ruin your beautiful wedding day.
-With a little extra care, we can still get beautiful outdoor portraits.
-And you know they say that rain on a wedding day is good luck!
+We won't let a little rain ruin your beautiful wedding day!
+In most cases, all it takes is a little extra care to get beautiful outdoor portraits on a rainy day.
+And you know, they say that rain on a wedding day is good luck!

 Have more questions about wedding day photography?
 I'd love to hear from you!